 NAA offers a variety of educational formats to ensure there’s something for everyone.
 Below are descriptions of what will be offered.
 More details will be added as the program is designed for 2019.

-- Breakout Sessions: Choose from more than 60 hour-long sessions throughout the conference spanning a multitude of topics to include Operations, Marketing, Maintenance, Leasing, Leadership, Executive and more.
+Choose from more than 60 hour-long sessions throughout the conference spanning a multitude of topics to include Operations, Marketing, Maintenance, Leasing, Leadership, Executive and more.
 These sessions feature industry and non-industry experts and provide useful information that attendees can apply to daily work life.
-Program to be announced in January 2019.

 Humans of New York: The Power of Authentic Storytelling